Skip to content

 Processor

-Either a Mac or a PC may use an Intel processor.
-However, Macs are transitioning towards using an Apple M1 processor, and some PCs use an AMD processor.
+Either a Mac or a PC may use an Intel processor, though most new Macs ship with Apple’s M-series Apple silicon chips (M1 through M6) and most new Windows PCs use Intel or AMD processors.

 Customization

-The customization options for Macs are far more limited since Apple controls the hardware and software.
+The customization options for Macs are far more limited since Apple controls Mac hardware and software.
 While Mac fans can customize the build to an extent, they won’t have nearly as many options.

 Maintenance